stablekernel/aqueduct/source/docs/tut/getting-started.md

 When a request matches a route, the value for any path variables is stored in the `Request` object.
 In the case of `/questions/1`, the path variable `index` has a value of `1`; whereas `index` is null if the path is `/questions`.
 When the request makes it to the `QuestionController`, it will select which responder method to run based on the HTTP method and the value of any path variables.

-The `@HTTPPath` metadata for the argument to `getQuestionAtIndex` is called a *path binding*.
+The `@Bind.path` metadata for the argument to `getQuestionAtIndex` is called a *path binding*.
 When a request for `GET /questions/1` is made, the path variable `index` will be non-null and `getQuestionAtIndex` will be invoked.
 The argument `index` will be equal to the path variable's value.

 !!! tip ""
     The bound argument's name does not have to be the same as the path variable it is bound to.